Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Phase and transmissivity estimation in interferometry---analytic POVM saturating the Holevo Cram er--Rao bound for 1 photon state

 At the boundary $\eta = (a_0^2-a_1^2)/2a_0^2$, the POVM outcome $\Pi_2=0$ while the remaining three reduce to a projective measurement on the eigenstate of the SLD operator~\cite{Albarelli2019}

 In this case, the estimator coefficients are

 This measurement scheme remains optimal even when $\eta > (a_0^2-a_1^2)/2a_0^2$.
 Comparing the 4-outcome POVM~\eqref{eq:4pi} to the 3-outcome POVM~\eqref{eq:3pi}, we see that the role played by $\Pi_2$ is to obtain a better estimate of $\eta$, but at the expense of a worse estimate of $\phi$.
 Whether this trade-off improves the overall sum of the MSE depends on the exact form of the probe and the value of $\eta$.
+We note that the estimators presented here depend on the unknown parameter $\eta$.
+Although this would be an issue if we were interested in global parameter estimation, for local estimation this is not an issue, as we are only interested in estimating $\eta$ in the local neighbourhood of some a priori known value, $\eta_0$.